Don't have a costume for Halloween? Fear not, I've got a super quick and fun disguise for you to crochet!

 5. Place as many pieces of yarn as you like.
 Optional: when all yarns are in place cut them at different lengths to shape them (I cut mine in a half circle)

-- Attach the mustache to the bottom of the nose.
+- Attach the moustache to the bottom of the nose.

 Download PDF pattern